Article I. Name

 Section 2.
 Special Meetings and Work Sessions

 Special meetings and work sessions of the Board of Trustees may be called by the President or upon written request of three members for the transaction of business as stated in the meeting request.
-Notice stating the time and place of any special meeting or work session and the purpose for which called shall be given each member of the Board of Trustees or Executive Committee at least two days in advance of the meeting.
+Notice stating the time and place of any special meeting or work session and the purpose for which called shall be given each member of the Board of Trustees or Executive Committee at least three days in advance of the meeting.

 Written notice of the date, time, place and purpose of the special meeting or work session shall be placed on the principal bulletin board of GRRL located at the St. Cloud Public Library at least three days before the date of the meeting.
 The notice shall also be mailed or otherwise delivered to each person who has filed a written request for notice of special meetings or work sessions with GRRL at least three days before the date of the meeting.